MileHacker Logo

 São Jorge's Fajãs

 These are unique flat coastal plains formed by landslides or lava flows.
 They nestle at the base of towering cliffs and often possess distinct microclimates.
-Many fajãs stand isolated, accessible by challenging hiking routes or narrow, winding roads.
+Many fajãs stand isolated, accessible by challenging trekking routes or narrow, winding roads.
 They give a peek into a traditional way of life.

 Highlights